-- Mr Niall Kerr
+- Dr Niall Kerr

-- Research Fellow (policy effectiveness)
+- Research Fellow - Energy Policy Effectiveness

 - Research Interests

 - Climate change and energy policy, Built environment, Policy effectiveness, Cognitive dissonance

 I am an interdisciplinary energy researcher with a background in social and political science, and economics.
 I currently works as the Research Fellow on the 'Energy Policy Effectiveness' project at the University of Edinburgh and the ClimateXChange research agency, carrying out systematic evidence reviews on questions relevant to Scottish energy policy.

 Climate change and energy policy, Built environment, Policy effectiveness, Cognitive dissonance

 I am the Research Fellow on the 'Energy Policy Effectiveness' project, part of the ClimateXChange research agency.
 I carry out systematic evidence reviews on questions relevant to Scottish energy policy, working closely with the Heat and Energy Efficiency Unit in the Scottish Government.
 I was seconded full-time and then part-time to the Scottish Government October 2018 - April 2020.
 I have carried out evidence reviews on the effectiveness of different policy instruments at encouraging private investment in home energy retrofit for owner occupied, and privately rented properties.
 I am currently working on an evidence review on the technology phase-out policy in the energy sector.